yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 The main differences between API Gateways and ESBs are as follows:

+API Gateways:

-* API Gateways can be used for simple composite services (chained), but do not support Business Process Execution Language (BPEL), and are not suitable for long duration composite services.
+* can be used for simple composite services (chained), but do not support Business Process Execution Language (BPEL), and are not suitable for long duration composite services.
-* ESBs are usually delivered with backend adapters for systems such as CICS, IMS, Siebel, or SAP.
-* API Gateways are stateless and cannot maintain transaction state.
+* are stateless and cannot maintain transaction state.
-* API Gateways are targeted at performance and application acceleration.
+* are targeted at performance and application acceleration.
-* API Gateways have been designed to provide superior security capabilities, without impacting on performance.
+* have been designed to provide superior security capabilities, without impacting on performance.

+ESBs are usually delivered with backend adapters for systems such as CICS, IMS, Siebel, or SAP.

 ## Directories and user stores

 API Gateway supports a wide variety of user stores including LDAP, Active Directory, and access control products such as CA SiteMinder and Oracle Access Manager.
 User stores contain some of the most valuable information in an organization.
 For example, this includes private identity information such as phone numbers, addresses, email addresses, medical plan IDs, user names and passwords, certificates, organization structures, and so on.
-API Gateways must be able to interact with user stores without compromising them.
+Gateways must be able to interact with user stores without compromising them.

 The API Gateway can use LDAP directories to retrieve user information such as the following: